 6 types of corporations: Which is right for your startup?

-Nearly every United States corporation started as a small business.
-So, it only makes sense that nearly every small business has to eventually think about what kind of entity they want to be and how they want to organize their company.
+Nearly every United States corporation started out small.
+So, it only makes sense that nearly every startup has to eventually think about what kind of entity they want to be and how they want to organize their company.
 This is why understanding the different types of corporations is important.

 To help you make the right decision for your company, let's take a look at the various types of corporations and business structures.
 But first, let's explore how your business structure impacts your operations, from the bottom to the top.